caycehouse/caycehouse.com/README.md

 # caycehouse.com

-My personal website and blog powered by Gatsby and host on Netlify.
+My personal website and blog powered by Gatsby and host on Github Pages.

 ## Status